 Int

-Position in the feed list
+Position of the clicked item in the feed

 videoInfo